ethanhs/pyhooked/readme.md

 This program comes with ABSOLUTELY NO WARRANTY;
 This is free software, and you are welcome to redistribute it under certain conditions;
-PyHooked is licensed under the GPL v2, or at your choice, any later version.
-This program comes with the gpl in a .txt file.
+PyHooked is licensed under the LGPL v3, or at your choice, any later version.
+This program comes with the lgpl in a .txt file.

-#####New: You can use it under the LGPL too.
-The license choice is entirely up to you.

-####Alternative licensing -
-If you want to use this in a commercial product, or not under the GPL, contact me and I will consider allowing licensing under a different license.
+#####As of v0.6, the module is LGPL licensed, not under the GPL.

 ####The Future -
 Here are a few things that I will be adding (subject to change without notice):